 We told you earlier that we’ll be showing you how aftermarket parts contrast with OEM parts, and we’ve shown you how aftermarket parts are equal to OEM parts.
 Now let’s dive into why aftermarket parts are considered superior to OEM parts.

-Aftermarket parts can be tuned to provide a better performance than their OEM counterparts
+Aftermarket parts can be tuned to provide better performance than OEM

 Apart from the engine and chassis of a car, almost any part contained in a vehicle’s framework can be sourced from third-party parts manufacturers or aftermarket parts suppliers.
 Even intricate parts like the transmission of the car, clutch and brake system are sourced as aftermarket parts from third-party manufacturers.

 If you’re looking to get aftermarket parts for your broken-down vehicle, here are a few categories of aftermarket parts available in the market.

 Even though a car’s transmission is regarded as one of the most intricate components of the car, some auto brands contract aftermarket parts manufacturers to make it for them.
 It’s a waste of time for automakers to invest time and resources into the creation of a car’s transmission when they can get any of the numerous aftermarket parts manufacturers to do it to their specs.
 In some cases, even better than their specs.